kt3k/minimisted/README.md

 where `argv` is the parsed command line options by `minimist`, which is exactly the same as `minimist(process.argv.slice(2))`.

-Using parameter destruturing syntax, you can write it like the following:
+Using object destructuring syntax, you can write it like the following:

 ```js
 /**